astrcrai/prospero-docs/docs/source/index.rst

 ..
 IMPORTANT::

    06/02/2026 - Over the next few months, Prospero will be migrated from the RHEL v8 operating system to RHEL v9.7.
 This will provide long term support and improved performance.
 Under the new O/S, users will have a new, empty home space, accessed via a different gateway address.
 Users will be migrated to the new system in batches.
-Further information will follow as the new system is brought online.
-If you have concerns, please contact the hpc admin team.
+For further infomation please see `here <https://prospero-docs.readthedocs.io/en/latest/access.html#migrating-to-the-new-operating-system>`_.

 ..
 IMPORTANT::